 - Do they take care of the natural landscape?

 - Can they do anything to ensure the countryside/wildlife is preserved for the future?

 - Do the pupils and teachers in your school think about how they live their lives?
 Are they wasteful?
 Do they recycle?

 - Discuss the environmental impact of human activity on the landscape

-- Understand different and conflicting demands around land use balanced with the needs of society and how that’s resulting in differing levels of impact on the natural environment
+- Understand conflicting demands around land use and the impact on the natural environment

 - Recognise why legislation is required to help protect the natural environment